Battle for Yemen desert city now a key to Iran, US tension

 Saudi Arabia, which has led a military coalition since 2015 backing Sanaa’s exiled government, has launched airstrike after airstrike to blunt the Houthi advance toward Marib.
 The Houthis have retaliated with drone and missile attacks deep inside Saudi Arabia, roiling global oil markets.

 The battle for Marib likely will determine the outline of any political settlement in Yemen’s second civil war since the 1990s.
 If seized by the Houthis, the rebels can press that advantage in negotiations and even continue further south.
-If Marib is held by Yemen’s internationally recognized government, it will save perhaps its only stronghold as secessionists challenge its authority elsewhere.
+If held, Yemen’s internationally recognized government saves perhaps its only stronghold as secessionists challenge its authority elsewhere.

-The fight is also squeezing a pressure point on the most powerful of America’s Gulf Arab allies and ensnarling any U.S. return to Iran’s nuclear deal.
-It’s even complicating the Biden administration’s efforts to slowly shift the longtime mass U.S. military deployments to the Mideast to counter what it sees as the emerging threat of China and Russia.
+The fight also squeezes a pressure point on the most powerful of America’s Gulf Arab allies and ensnarls any U.S. return to Iran’s nuclear deal.
+It even complicates efforts by Biden’s administration to slowly shift the longtime mass U.S. military deployments to the Mideast to instead counter what it sees as the emerging threat of China and Russia.

 For a while, beginning in the fall of 2019, Saudi Arabia reached a detente with the Houthis, said Ahmed Nagi, a non-resident Yemen expert at the Carnegie Middle East Center.
 Citing two Houthi officials familiar with the discussions, Nagi said a back channel agreement saw both the Saudis and the rebels refrain from attacking populated areas.